Yes, Barcelona has Gaudi.

 Cadaques photos that will make you want to visit

-From Roses, where we stayed, we drove the tortuous mountain road leading to Cadaques, parked the car in a lot outside the town and walked in.
+From Roses, we drove the tortuous mountain road leading to Cadaques, parked the car in a lot outside the town and walked in.
 (The town is made for pedestrians – no cars are allowed inside the inner town.)

 Cadaques is absolutely delightful; it’s easy to see why Dali loved living and working there.

 Well, check out all the cobbled streets that wind up, down and around art galleries, attractive cafés and small hotels.

 Cadaques’ answer to public art